ckeditor/ckeditor5/docs/builds/guides/development/dll-builds.md

 Currently, CKEditor 5 does not come with a ready-to-use DLL build.
 Using this integration method requires creating it on your own, based on the tools available in the {@link framework/guides/contributing/development-environment CKEditor 5 development environment}.

-Follow the [Ship CKEditor 5 DLLs](https://github.com/ckeditor/ckeditor5/issues/9145) issue for updates (and add 👍 if you are interested in this functionality).
+Follow the [Ship CKEditor 5 DLLs](https://github.com/ckeditor/ckeditor5/issues/9145) issue for updates (and add 👍&nbsp; if you are interested in this functionality).

 ## Anatomy of a DLL build